 - food coloring - optional

-- Divide the dough in half, form into balls, then cover in plastic wrap and refrigerate for about an hour.
+- Divide the dough in half, form it into small balls or use a cookie scoop, then cover it in plastic wrap and refrigerate for about an hour.